Spread the love

 10. Eat Pray Love (2010)

-Almost every list of romantic travel movies and books starts with Eat Pray Love (2010).
-The movie is based on Elizabeth Gilbert´s post-divorce journey around the world.
+Almost every list of romantic travel movies and books starts with Eat Pray Love (2010), a film based on Elizabeth Gilbert’s memoir about her post-divorce journey around the world.

 11. Lost in Translation (2003)